 Almost four years ago, I walked up the Capitol steps in freezing rain to join other clergy and officiants to perform the first legally sanctioned same-sex weddings in Washington State.
-Those of us who could legally perform a ceremony were invited to donate our services to any who chose to get…Continue
+Those of us who could legally perform a ceremony were invited to donate our services to any who chose to get married under, near, or around the Christmas tree in the…Continue

 Say that you are going to a party, or going to the mall, or to visit your old aunt who is failing.
 Say that you are going to a new place, somewhere you have never been before and you don’t know what to wear.
 You put on the usual dress, the one you’ve worn so many times, perhaps it is beginning to fray a little, but never mind.
 What shoes will you wear this time?